What Beaverton Arborists Do...

 Approved Street Trees

-We encourage all home / business owners to become familiar with their street trees and to contact the City if there are any questions or problems.
-Our Frequently Asked Questions page will help with some general topics including tree permits and regulations.
+We encourage all home / business owners to become familiar with their street trees and to contact the city if there are any questions or problems.
+Our FAQs will help with some general topics including tree permits and regulations.

 The City of Beaverton Planting and Maintenance Policy is also a helpful resource.

-For information regarding the City code relating to trees in the public right-of-way or on public property, check out the City Ordinance.
+City Ordinance #3979 for information regarding the city code relating to trees in the public right-of-way or on public property.